 You can watch the arrest below.
 Viewer discretion advised.

 A female officer involved in the arrest has also been charged in the case and has a court hearing in June.

 UPDATE: The officers involved in the arrest of Karen Garner have been charged and arrested.

-UPDATE: A second video in this case was released this week, showing the police reaction back at the station.
+A second video in this case has been released, showing the police reaction back at the station.
 It is almost equally as disturbing.
 In my opinion, this isn’t a case of “gallows humor” used as a coping mechanism by those in law enforcement, health care, etc. who face daily traumas.
 As a journalist, I often find that dark humor in private exchanges can help buffer the pain of covering a terrible crime story.
 But laughing and boasting about injuring an older woman’s shoulder while making “pop” sound effects displays an utter lack of humanity and should make one unfit to serve in any role involving the public.
 Would any of these officers want their elder relatives treated and mocked in such a way?
 It also reinforces the urgent need for better training and accountability.

 A case in Colorado involving the arrest of a 73-year-old woman with dementia for attempted shoplifting grabbed national headlines this week.
 It disturbed me personally because my father was in a similar situation.
 I believe many dementia caregivers fear this situation for their loved ones and we must do better as a community to protect those with dementia from ending up in this heartbreaking situation.